mio-mio/nx-observation/README.md

 ### 3.2 Attempt to Execute Code on the Stack

-To observe how NX actually works, I attempted to execute code on the stack by redirecting control flow to a region filled with NOP instructions.
+To observe how NX actually works, I attempted to execute code on the stack by redirecting control flow to a region of user-controlled data.

-Although the instruction pointer was redirected to the stack, the instruction at that location (in this case, a ret instruction) could not be executed.
+Although the instruction pointer was successfully redirected to the stack, the instruction at that location (in this case, a ret instruction) could not be executed.

 The program immediately terminated with a segmentation fault, indicating that execution from the stack is prohibited.

-In this environment, it was not possible to observe successful execution with NX disabled, which reflects the behavior of modern systems where such protections are enforced consistently.
+In this environment, it was not possible to observe successful execution with NX disabled, which reflects the behavior of modern systems where such protections are consistently enforced.

 ![Screenshot of sigsegv](sigsegvScreenshot2026-04-13121806.png)